-• The Overview > System Group Name pane lists groups you may have created and indicates whether the systems in those groups are fully updated.
-Click the link below this section to get to the System > System Groups page, where you can choose System Groups > Group Name to use with the System Set Manager.
+• The System Group Name pane lists groups you may have created and indicates whether the systems in those groups are fully updated.
+Click the link below this section to get to the Main Menu > Systems > System Groups page, where you can choose a Group Name to use with the System Set Manager.